Skip to main content

 Electronic Resources Overview

-For those who are residents of Massachusetts, you are eligible to receive a free e-Card from the Boston Public Library.
-With that e-card, you can access their databases, which include various Boston papers and more.
+All residents of Massachusetts are eligible to receive a free e-Card from the Boston Public Library which you can use to access their databases.
 To apply for an e-Card go to https://www.bpl.org/ecard/.
-BPL databases can be accessed at https://www.bpl.org/online-resources/ for those that have a card or would like to see what’s available.
+BPL databases can be accessed at https://www.bpl.org/online-resources/ .

 • Flipster